 The seal between the casing and the cover is achieved through a built-in flat seal to better resist stresses caused by pressure and temperature.

-The materials used for these seals are completely asbestos free, and in particular include:
+The materials used for these seals are completely asbestos free.

 The casing can be produced in a heated version (/RR), therefore featuring a chamber for steam heating up to a pressure of 7 bar and a temperature of 180 °C. Pumps from the RN/RNS and RKN/RKNS series are standardised based on UNI EN 22858 norms and in addition to ISO 5199 norms.